opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 * 181 org.onosproject.drivers.bmv2          2.2.2    BMv2 Drivers
 ```

-This is definitely more apps than what defined in `$ONOS_APPS`.
+There are definitely more apps than defined in `$ONOS_APPS`.
 That's
 because each app in ONOS can define other apps as dependencies.
 When loading an
 app, ONOS automatically resolves dependencies and loads all other required apps.